Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 * vector
 * map

-&nbsp;&nbsp;&nbsp;With that it is time for some private variables and such in the header file.
+&nbsp;&nbsp;&nbsp;With that it is time for some private variables.
 This will be somewhat forward looking as I am including some stuff before it is needed but they where easy to see coming.
-Anyway we want SDL_Window, a SDL_Render for it, the TTF_Font, and a vector of SDL_Texture.
+Anyway we want an SDL_Window, an SDL_Render for it, the TTF_Font, and a vector of SDL_Texture.
-A thing to note about these is that we need to use pointers for this from what I can tell (it is a thing to do with SDL itself).

 ```C++
 SDL_Window* _window;